techbrett/OfficeDocs-SkypeForBusiness/Teams/manage-chat-sensitive-meetings.md

 You can require organizers to prevent copying or forwarding of chat messages, live captions, and transcripts with a meeting template or sensitivity label.
 If you don't enforce this option with a template or sensitivity label, meeting organizers can control this feature in their meeting options.

-### Allow participants to copy or forward of chat messages, live captions, and transcripts
+### Allow participants to copy or forward chat messages, live captions, and transcripts

 If you want meeting participants to copy or forward meeting chat messages, you must use a Teams admin policy to turn off the setting.
 When you use a policy to turn off this feature, organizers won't see the **Organizer can restrict participants from copying or forwarding meeting chat messages, live captions, and transcripts** setting in their meeting options or template.
 Meeting organizers who have this feature turned **Off** in their assigned policy can't prevent participants from copying or forwarding of chat messages, live captions, and transcripts in meetings they organize.

-To ensure that participants can copy or forward meeting chat content, use the following steps:
+To allow participants to copy or forward meeting chat content, use the following steps:

 1. In the Teams admin center, expand **Meetings**, and then select **Meeting policies**.
 1. Choose the policy that you want to update, or create a new one.